TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/contest/README.md

 ## Evaluation
 **Goal**:
 Develop models to predict a set of 1-3 sources that will yield a Multi-Source Prim-Dijkstra (MSPD) routing tree with best-possible cost-skew tradeoff in the output Steiner tree.
 The Steiner tree will be constructed using MSPD with the STT mode.
-The contest defines three tradeoff objectives (corresponding to evaluation metrics, and models used in inference) for which contestants' performance is weighted equally in the scoring.
+The contest defines three cost-skew tradeoff objectives (corresponding to evaluation metrics, and models used in inference) for which contestants' performance is weighted equally in the scoring.

-***Three separate models are required***:
+The input for a trained model will be a series of input nets, where a single net consists of N vertices where the first vertex is the root.

+The output will be a set of 1-3 sources to use for MSPD construction.
+Please see Section IV of the [ISQED-2023](https://vlsicad.ucsd.edu/Publications/Conferences/397/c397.pdf) paper for more details about what a source is.

+***You must submit three separate models, respectively corresponding to the three distinct optimization objectives***:
-(1) one to minimize $W'_T + S'_T$,
+(1) a model to minimize $W'_T + S'_T$,
-(2) one to minimize $3W'_T + S'_T$,
+(2) a model to minimize $3W'_T + S'_T$, and
-(3) and one to minimize $W'_T + 3S'_T$.
+(3) a model to minimize $W'_T + 3S'_T$.
-$W'_T$ and $S'_T$ represent the normalized wirelength and normalized skew respectively.
+$W'_T$ and $S'_T$ respectively denote the normalized wirelength and normalized skew of the (MSPD) Steiner routing tree that results from use of the model’s identified source(s).

 **Evaluation Metric**:
 Your model will be evaluated on 300 **visible** (public) testcases and 200 **hidden** testcases for each input net size $N = 10, 15, 25, 30, 40, 45, 50$.